Revolving No More: How Earmarks Undermine Funding for Water Infrastructure

 By Katy Hansen and Janet Pritchard

-• Even Congressional offices that are very successful at earmarking often end up reducing the total amount their states will have for water infrastructure.
+• Even congressional offices that are very successful at earmarking often end up reducing the total amount their states will have for water infrastructure.
 For example, Florida legislators locked down almost $300 million in clean water earmarks in 2023-2024, but the state will receive millions less in funding over the next 20 years than if they had left the SRFs alone.

 • Earmarks fund projects in larger and more affluent communities, compared to SRF assistance allocated by states.